-The activities can be used throughout the year during any number of STEM-themed annual events and celestial events (see the Year-Round section in the timeline), but an important event that we wanted to be sure to provide resources around in this year's kit is the 50th anniversary of NASA's Apollo Moon landing.
-Several materials in the kit-for example, the Hide & Seek Moon activity, and the Breakfast Moon book-directly relate to this special event.
-This guide also includes a section on planning a public Moon celebration event, and you can find a continuously updated list of additional resources at http://www.nisenet.org/moon50.
+The activities can be used throughout the year during any number of STEM-themed annual events and celestial events (see the Year-Round section in the timeline), but an important event in 2020 that we want toolkit recipients to be aware is the 50th anniversary of Earth Day (April 22, 2020).
+Several activities in this toolkit-for example, the Early Explorations and Investigating Clouds activities-and previous toolkits directly relate to this special event.